nasa/ow_autonomy/ow_plexil/src/plexil-adapter/README.md

 This directory contains C++ classes and code implementing:

- - the interface between the PLEXIL plans (found in ../plans) and the lander
+ - the interface between the PLEXIL plans (found in ../plans) and the testbeds*
- - the ROS node plexil_node that embodies the PLEXIL executive
+ - the ROS nodes ow_exec and owlat_exec that embody the PLEXIL executive
  - the ROS node terminal_selection_node that provides command-line plan selection